GTMStack

 The Content Strategist

 Content remains critical to B2B go-to-market, but the role has evolved.
-The modern content strategist focuses on editorial direction, thought leadership, and brand voice — the strategic and creative elements that AI cannot replicate.
-They use AI to accelerate execution (first drafts, SEO optimization, content repurposing) while focusing their own time on the work that requires genuine expertise and creativity.
+The modern content strategist focuses on editorial direction, thought leadership, and brand voice.
+The strategic and creative elements that AI cannot replicate.
+They use AI to accelerate execution (first drafts, SEO optimization, content repurposing) while focusing their own time on the work that requires genuine expertise.

-A single content strategist, supported by AI tools, can produce the volume of content that previously required a three-person team: blog posts, whitepapers, case studies, social content, email nurture sequences, and sales enablement materials.
+A single content strategist, supported by AI tools, can produce the volume of content that previously required a three-person team.
+But only if they have clear editorial direction and genuine subject matter expertise.
+AI amplifies capability.
+It doesn’t create it from nothing.

 The SDR / Account Executive Hybrid